xmos/sw_usb_audio/README.rst

 This release is built and tested using version 15.1.4 of the XMOS tool set.
 Build or functionality issues could be experienced with any other version.

 This repository contains applications (or instances) of the XMOS USB Audio Reference Design framework.
-These applications typically relate to a specific board.
+These applications typically relate to a specific hardware platform.
 This repository contains the following:

 +--------------------------+--------------------------+------------------------------------------------------------+
 |    App Name              |     Relevant Board(s)    | Description                                                |